 When MWFs are used, a primary concern is the presence of contaminants that encourage the growth of bacteria and fungi in water-based MWFs.
 The bacteria can degrade the emulsions and change the properties of the MWFs.
 While biocides are added to reduce the amount of microbial growth, the biocide products themselves have hazardous properties.

-Other sources of contamination include "tramp" oils - oils used by the machines such as hydraulic oil, gear box oil, and lubricants.
-Tramp oils that leak into the metalworking fluids can also contribute to microbial growth.
+Other sources of contamination include "tramp" oil - oil used for lubrication of the machines, such as hydraulic oil, gear box oil, and other lubricants.
+Tramp oils that leak into the metalworking fluids can contribute to microbial growth in many ways, including by being a source of nutrients for bacteria, and by creating various conditions for anaerobic microbial growth.

 MWFs are also contaminated by small particles of the metal or alloy objects (e.g., fines, chips, swarfs) that come off the parts while they are being machined.
 Common metals used include steel or alloys containing nickel, cobalt and chromium.